 Making a decision about how to feed your baby will be one of many you will be making during your pregnancy in preparation for your new arrival.

 If you are still undecided, don’t worry.
 Staff will support you to make the right choice for you and your baby.
-Talk to your midwife, who will give you information leaflets about feeding choices.
+Talk to your midwife, who will give you more information and leaflets about feeding choices.

 - Health for Under 5s- Baby feeding and nutrition

 - NHS Website: Breastfeeding: the first few days

 - NHS Start 4 Life: Guide to bottle feeding your baby